kzyangiro/WeConnect/README.md

  </ul>

 <h4>Installation and Setup</h4>
  - Clone or download the api from github.
-To clone:
+To clone:<br>
 ```sh
 git clone https://github.com/kzyGit/WeConnect.git
 ```